 This post may contain affiliate links.
 If you buy a product or service from an affiliate such as Amazon after clicking a link on this website, we earn a commission from qualifying purchases.

 The methods for mixing mortar and cement by hand are basically the same.
-We’ll get to them in a little while, first though, let’s look at the materials themselves and what they’re made from.

 Tools and equipment needed to mix concrete or mortar by hand

 You don’t need a lot of tools or equipment to make mortar or cement.

 For the mixing, you’ll need: